FauricioValencia/code-exercise/README.md

 Please use React and try to use a functional approach (filter/map/reduce, immutability, etc.) when writing the code instead of an imperative approach (for/while, mutations, etc.).

-# Submission

-Once you're ready to submit your solution, please do the following:

-1. Create a repo against the master branch from **your** repo.
-Please don't open the pull request against the master branch from our repo.
-We don't want other candidates having access to your awesome solution.
-2. Give donald-s access to your repo.
-3. Send the link to the PR in the Slack channel that we added you to.

 # Stories

 ## Users should be able to see entries